FAQ about Ebooks

 Unfortunately, the formats in which ebooks are produced is not standardized, although several that used to be common have virtually disappeared and conversion from one format to another is generally possible.
 The major ones are described in the box below.

-• EPUB - the format used by ereaders other than Kindles and for borrowing ebooks from public libraries.
+EPUB - the format used by ereaders other than Kindles and for borrowing ebooks from public libraries.
 This format is offered by all ebook sellers except Amazon, although some of them also offer additional formats.
 The free download Adobe Digital Editions, as well as various retailers' proprietary software, provides the capability to read ebooks in epub format on computers, IOS devices, Android devices, etc. and to transfer ebooks from one device to another.

-• MOBI - the format used by Kindles.
+MOBI - the format used by Kindles.
 All ebooks sold by Amazon are in this format.
 Mobi editions of many indie books can be found at a few other places such as Smashwords.com.
-They can be sideloaded to Kindles, but will not look quite the same as the Amazon editions because Amazon has added some proprietary formatting enhancements such as hyhenation.
+They can be sideloaded to Kindles, but will not look quite the same as the Amazon editions because Amazon has added some proprietary formatting enhancements such as hyphenation.

-• PDF - a format that can be read with Web browers, the standard Adobe Reader, or preferably, Adobe Digital Editions.
-Books in this format can be imported to Kindles and some other devices.
-It is less desirable than the other formats since pagination is fixed rather than flexible and on a small device usually won't fit without horizontal scrolling, but on the other hand, in many cases it shows the pages of a book exactly as they appear in its printed edition.
+PDF - a format that can be read with Web browers, the standard Adobe Reader, or preferably, Adobe Digital Editions.
+Books in this format can also be imported to Kindles and some other devices.
+It is less desirable than the other formats since line length and pagination are fixed rather than flexible and on a small device usually won't fit without horizontal scrolling, but on the other hand, in many cases it shows the pages of a book exactly as they appear in its printed edition.
 (This is not true of PDFs automatically produced from manuscripts such as those offered by Smashwords.
 It applies only to scanned books and to those such as mine where the actual files from which the paper edition was printed are offered in PDF form; these can be obtained at Google Play.)

-• LRF - a format for Sony dedicated ebook readers.
+LRF - a format for Sony dedicated ebook readers.
 Sony has phased out this format in favor of epub.

-• PDB - a discontinued format for Palm PDAs, Nooks, iPhones and some others that now use epub.
+PDB - a discontinued format for Palm PDAs, Nooks, iPhones and some others that now use epub.

-• What is DRM?
+What is DRM?

 DRM stands for Digital Rights Management.
 DRM-protected ebooks, which include most if not all issued by major traditional publishers and some others, are encrypted so that they cannot be copied or read on any device except the one for which they were purchased--although most retailers now allow them to be read on a limited number of other devices.
 This is believed to prevent, or at least reduce, piracy.
 Whether it actually does or not is another matter; it is easy enough for a person with computer skills to break the encryption and there are plenty of pirate sites on the Web.
-Many people, of whom I am one, believe that all DRM does is make life hard for honest users while having little if any effect on dishonest ones.
+Many people, of whom I am one, believe that all DRM does is lomit the options of honest users while having little if any effect on dishonest ones.
 (Note that it is illegal to copy or convert copyrighted ebooks even if they are not encrypted, except for your personal use on different devices or for backup if you lack a consistent Internet connection.)

-Now that there are free apps to read legal copies on multiple devices, DRM is less of a problem than it used to be.
+Now that most ebook reailers offer free apps for reading legal copies on multiple devices, DRM is less of a problem than it used to be.
 Nevertheless, many readers oppose it as a matter of principle--as do many writers--and refuse to buy DRMed books.
 Most indie ebooks (books self-published by their authors) are DRM-free.
 Initially Amazon did not allow this, and it will not let authors change the status of books published before the option became available; so the Kindle editions of my five earliest indie ebook editions have DRM.
-However, all these books are available in DRM-free editions in the Children of the Star omnibus and/or at Smashwords.com.
+However, all these books are available DRM-free in the

 What is Calibre?

 Calibre is a free software application that converts ebook files to different formats, and also allows ebook collections containing variously-formatted files to be organized and read from a single library.
-It is used to produce ebooks by authors, or on behalf of authors, and can also be used by readers to convert ebooks they have legitimately acquired from one format to another.
+It is often used to produce ebooks by authors, or on behalf of authors, and can also be used by readers to convert ebooks they have legitimately acquired from one format to another.
 It is legal to make converted files for your own personal use, but not, of course, to give copies to other people.

 What are the advantages and disadvantages of ebooks?